yangyi-zhu/ip/docs/README.md

 ### ❓ FAQs
 **Q:** How do I transfer data to a friend or another device of my own? <br>
 **A:** Locate the directory where you stored the `.jar` file.
 Open `../data` and your list should be saved in a file called `tasks.txt`.
-Place this file in the `../data` directory on the secondary device and run the program as normal.
+Place this file in the `../data` directory on the secondary device and run the program as described above.

 ### 🛠️ Known Issues
 By default, completed tasks are marked with a checkmark `✓` symbol.
 This is not supported by all devices, and the user might see a question mark `?` in its place.